Amy W. Apon, Ph.D.

 Aishwarya is a Computer Science Masters student at Clemson University.
 Her research interests include Data analysis with a focus on Machine learning algorithms in HPC environment.

-Lily is a third year Ph.D. student studying in Computer Science at Clemson University.
+Lily is a fourth year Ph.D. student studying in Computer Science at Clemson University.
 She is currently doing research in the DICE (Data Intensive Computing Eco-Systems) lab in the School of Computing.
 Her research mainly focuses on Machine Learning, Parallel and Distributed Computing, High Performance Computing.